 Conversational Flexibility

-GPT-5.1 Instant's "warmer" personality and improved instruction following make it more pleasant for extended conversations about architecture decisions, design patterns, and exploratory coding discussions.
+GPT-5.1 Instant's "warmer" personality makes it more pleasant for extended conversations about architecture decisions, design patterns, and exploratory coding discussions.

 Where Claude Sonnet 4.5 Dominates